Core Principles | The Three Streams GEO Methodology

 Coordination mechanisms must be explicit, documented, and systematically maintained.
 Informal coordination degrades over time as teams grow, priorities shift, and institutional knowledge is lost.

 Research Context: Harvard Business Review indicates that only 1 in 4 cross-functional teams functions well, primarily due to unclear handoffs and competing priorities.
-The methodology addresses this through four mandatory coordination mechanisms.
+The methodology addresses this through six mandatory coordination mechanisms, each serving a distinct purpose in the coordination hierarchy.

 📅